inetlab-com/docs/smpp/articles/concatenation.md

   }
 ```

-Example how you can create SubmitSm instance that contains only one message part with concatenation parameters in user data header:
+Example how you can manually create SubmitSm instance that contains only one message part with concatenation parameters in user data header:

 ```cs
 ushort referenceNumber = 512;